CONTENTS

 A: Extended product management supports inventory processing in the following cases:

-• Inventory reporting is clearly presented in the product listing in real-time, so separate inventory reports do not need to be retrieved from inventory management.
-The user can choose what information from the inventory is displayed in the product listing
+• Inventory reporting is visible in the product listing in real time, so separate inventory reports do not need to be retrieved from inventory management.
+You can choose which inventory information is shown in the product listing.

-• Reporting of inventory-specific balances is possible directly in the listing view
+• Reporting of warehouse-specific balances is possible directly in the listing view.

-• The product listing can be used to collect desired products and take them to inventory processing at once
+• The product listing can be used to collect the desired products and take them to inventory processing at once.

-• Products can be picked from the product listing for an existing inventory event
+• Products can be picked from the product listing for an existing inventory transaction.

-• Inventory reporting of model variations can be seen on the inventory report according to their dimension attributes
+• Inventory reporting of model variations is possible on the inventory report according to their dimension attributes.

 8. Is product versioning possible in extended product management?